weaveworks/weave/site/weave-docker-api/using-proxy.md

 ###Multicast Traffic and Launching the Weave Proxy

 By default, multicast traffic is routed over the Weave network.
-To turn this off, e.g. because you want to configure your own multicast route, add the `--no-multicast-route` flag to `weave launch-proxy`.
+To turn this off, for example, because you want to configure your own multicast route, add the `--no-multicast-route` flag to `weave launch-proxy`.